libor-m/ngs-course/07-gtools.rst

 ------------------------------------

 There is an issue with the most up-to-date version of bedtools.
-Please run the following code to download and install older version:
+Please run the following code to download and install the older version:

 .. code-block:: bash